- Contact information

 Walking and bicycling

 The level grade and limestone surface make this trail suitable for bicyclists, walkers and joggers.
-A state trail pass is required for bicycling on some sections of the trail.
+A state trail pass is required for bicycling.
 You can buy annual and daily passes from designated vendors along the trail or at the Polk and Burnett County tourism centers.

 Pet owners, please be sure to have your pet on a leash, 8 feet or shorter, at all times.
 You must pick up after your pet.